HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-nsf.md

 If an NSF already exists at the filepath, this API call will fail.
 It will also fail if you attempt to pass a Domino REST API Database name as the "dataSource" query parameter.
 {: .alert .alert-danger}

-### Creating The Schema

-1. Hover over the "Domino-REST-API-NewDB" collection name and click on the ellipsis (three dots).
-Select "Add Request".
-2. Name the request "create schema" and click "Save".
-3. Change the method from "GET" to "POST".
-4. Set the URL as "&#123;&#123;SETUP_HOST&#125;&#125;/schema?configName=customer&nsfPath=customers.nsf".
-5. On the Headers tab, add a HTTP request header called "Authorization" with the value "&#123;&#123;bearer&#125;&#125;".
-This maps to the bearer collection variable we set from the "authenticate" request.
-6. Add an HTTP request header "Content-Type" set to "application/json".
-7. On the Body tab change the type to "Raw".
-8. Set the request body content to:
-    {% raw %}
-    ~~~json
-      {
-        "@unid": "6334EDA70A42ABB948258846002F115C",
-        "agents": [],
-        "allowCode": true,
-        "allowDecryption": true,
-        "description": "Customer database",
-        "dqlAccess": true,
-        "dqlFormula": {
-            "formula": "@True",
-            "formulaType": "domino"
-        },
-        "forms": [],
-        "formulaEngine": "domino",
-        "icon": "Base64 stuff, preferably SVG",
-        "iconName": "mountain",
-        "isActive": true,
-        "nsfPath": "customers.nsf",
-        "openAccess": true,
-        "requireRevisionToUpdate": false,
-        "schemaName": "customer",
-        "views": []
-      }
-    ~~~
-    {: .code}
-    {% endraw %}

-9. Click "Send" to make the request.
-10. Save and close the request.

 <div class="panel panel-success">
 **Congratulations!**
 {: .panel-heading}